peterjauhal/peterjauhal.github.io/_posts/2025-12-07-emptiness-and-emergence-what-tibetan-buddhist-philosophy-teaches-us-about-ai-alignment.md

 - Case studies showing how emptiness-informed approaches are already emerging in cutting-edge AI safety research
 - Practical implications for how we develop, deploy, and govern AI systems

-> **Pull Quote:** "The question isn't 'What values should we program into AI?' but 'What conditions cultivate beneficial patterns in complex, interdependent systems?'"
+> "The question isn't 'What values should we program into AI?' but 'What conditions cultivate beneficial patterns in complex, interdependent systems?'"

 To answer that, we first need to understand what emptiness actually means—and why it matters for intelligence, artificial or otherwise.